sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 - [Planning board](https://github.com/orgs/sourcegraph/projects/216)
 - [Roadmap](https://github.com/orgs/sourcegraph/projects/214/views/34?filterQuery=owning-org%3A%22Code+Graph%22+type%3ARoadmap+owning-team%3A%22Batch+changes%22)

+We use:
+- _code rewrite steps_ as a catch all term for what's also known as codemods or code transform steps.
+This includes running sed, comby, a bash script, or a complex AST-based tool such as [fastmod](https://github.com/facebookincubator/fastmod) to fix or improve code.

+- _changesets_ as a more generic term for pull requests, merge requests, patches.

 ## Vision

-### 3-year vision

-**Developers can easily run code to create changesets across many repositories and codehosts, and track them to completion.**

-### 10-year vision

 **Automated code changes are a common practice for all developers.** Making that happen requires two layers.
-First, making it easy to run code to create changesets across many repositories and codehosts, provided you know how to write code that changes code, our 3-year vision.
-Second, writing code that changes code, or more generally making describing code changes easier.
+First, making it easy to run code rewrite steps to create changesets across many repositories and codehosts, provided you know how to write those code rewrite steps.
+Second, making it easy to discover, use, reuse and write code rewrite steps.

 By lowering the cost and effort required to change code at scale, we’ll make it commonplace to do small, incremental codebase health operations, instead of postponing to another day.
 We will know we have achieved this when it is as intuitive to change code across the entire codebase as in an IDE.